Check your Testosterone levels

 Testosterone Replacement Therapy In Australia (TRT)

 TRT is a therapy that helps to treat low levels of testosterone in men.
 Testosterone is the hormone responsible for the development and maintenance of male characteristics.
 Low levels of testosterone can cause a number of problems, such as decreased muscle mass, increased body fat, decreased bone density, and decreased libido.
-TRT involves the administration of testosterone replacement therapy through injections, patches, or gels.
+TRT in Australia includes the administration of testosterone replacement therapy through injections, patches, or gels.

-Australia is one of the few countries that has approved the use of TRT.
 The Therapeutic Goods Administration (TGA), which is the Australian equivalent to the United States Food and Drug Administration (FDA), has approved three forms of testosterone replacement therapy: injections, patches, and gels.
-In Australia, TRT is only available to men with diagnosed hypogonadism, which is a condition characterized by low levels of testosterone.
+In Australia, TRT is only available to men with diagnosed hypogonadism, which is a condition characterised by low levels of testosterone.

 Needle and vial (Credit: pexels.com)